-It’s National Marzipan Day in Sweden!
-You got to love Swedes and their national pastry days.
+It’s officially the Day of the Punschrulle in Sweden!
+You’ve got to love Swedes and their national pastry days.

 What better way to celebrate than to make these delicious bite-sized treats that have been blessing the Swedes tastebuds for centuries?
 We are, of course, talking about the Swedish ‘Punschrulle’, or better known in Sweden as a ‘dammsugare’.

 These small cakes covered in marzipan and dipped in chocolate are such a delight that we highly recommend putting your shoes on right now and getting to the nearest grocery store for some ingredient shopping.